The algebraic cheap rebuilding property: Introduction

-We show that residually finite infinite amenable groups of type~$\sfFP_\infty$ lie in~$\sfCWR_\infty$ (Theorem~\ref{thm:amenable CWR}).
-In particular, these groups lie in~$\sfH_\infty(\IF)$ for every field~$\IF$ and in~$\sfT_\infty$.
-The latter is a result of Kar--Kropholler--Nikolov~\cite{KKN17}, whose proof we follow.
-We do not know if residually finite infinite amenable groups of type~$\sfFP_\infty$ lie in~$\sfCR_\infty$.
+We point out again that for every~$n\in \IN$ the classes~$\sfCWR_n$ and~$\sfCR_n$ contain only infinite groups.
+In particular, they do not contain the trivial group.
 As a special case, Theorem~\ref{thm:bootstrapping CWR intro} applies to certain graphs of amenable groups: \begin{cor}[{Corollary~\ref{cor:amenable graph}}] Let~$\Gamma$ be the fundamental group of a finite graph of groups that is residually finite and let $n \in \N$.
 If all vertex groups are infinite amenable of type~$\sfFP_n$ and all edge groups are infinite elementary amenable of type~$\sfFP_\infty$, then~$\Gamma\in \sfT_{n-1}$. \end{cor}

-\textbf{Outlook.} As a companion to the present article, in future work we will develop dynamical versions of algebraic cheap rebuilding properties.
-This dynamical approach will go beyond the residually finite case and will provide estimates for (torsion) homology growth in terms of dynamical systems.